zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/type-a-cannot-be-converted-to-type-b.md

 ### Cause

-- You provided a null value to the DestinationTableName property.
+- You provided an empty value which cannot be converted to another type.

 ### Fix

-- ENSURE the value you provided is not null.
+- ENSURE provided value are valid for the destination type.
+- CREATE column by specifying the type to get the error before executing WriteToServer method.

+### Example
+{% highlight csharp %}
+var dt = new DataTable();
+dt.Columns.Add("TheColumnInt", typeof(int));
+dt.Columns.Add("TheColumnString", typeof(string));
+{% endhighlight %}